tier4/scenario_simulator_v2/.github/PULL_REQUEST_TEMPLATE.md

 > For example, it is desirable to describe the specifications of added functions, and detailed explanations of bugs that have been fixed.

+> If there is no code or change that is not immediately obvious without explanation, then this section can be deleted.

 ## References

 > [Optional]

 > Describe any standards, algorithms, books, articles, etc. that you referenced when creating the pull request.
 If there is any novelty, mention it.

+> If the referenced material does not exist, delete this section.

 # Destructive Changes